 Myth 3: Methodist West does not have a neonatal staff.

-Fact: Special neonatal practitioners from Blank Children’s Hospital attend each birth at Methodist West.
+Fact: Our maternity unit at Methodist West provides specially trained neonatal nurse practitioners and transport nurses from Blank Children's Hospital 24 hours a day, 7 days a week to provide care to your newest addition.
+Our neonatal nurse practitioners and transport nurses attend each delivery and can treat babies with some health problems in the Specialty Care Nursery (Level II NICU).
 This unique system allows the neonatal staff to focus solely on the baby while the other practitioners give the new mom all of the attention she needs.
 Babies are able to stay in the room when receiving care from the neonatal practitioner and can do skin-to-skin.
-For babies who need extra care, a special care nursery is available for the neonatal staff.

 Myth 4: There is no operating room at Methodist West.

-Fact: There is one operating room on the maternity floor at Methodist West.
-This room is available for scheduled and emergency C-sections.
-The staff at the maternity center want to give every mom and baby the personal attention they need and deserve.
+Fact: There are two operating room on the maternity floor at Methodist West.
+These rooms are available for scheduled and emergency C-sections.
+The team at the maternity center want to give every mom and baby the personal attention they need and deserve.
 The maternity floor is equipped with all of the necessary tools to make sure your birth runs smoothly.
-Methodist West, and all other UnityPoint Health - Des Moines maternity centers, offers pre-registration for your birth with an easy online application.
+Methodist West, along with Iowa Methodist Maternity Center offers pre-registration for your birth with an easy online application.

 Myth 5: Methodist West cannot handle early deliveries.

-Newly pregnant moms can get started with this pregnancy guide.
-Around 600 babies were delivered at Methodist West just last year.
-The calm and secure atmosphere makes it easy for friends and family to visit.
-In addition, a virtual tour of the facilities at Methodist West can ease the minds of expecting mothers.
-Newborn photography is even an option for new parents who want to capture their baby’s first few days.
 Methodist West Maternity Center is a great option for anyone with a healthy, low-risk pregnancy.
-UnityPoint Health offers several maternity centers in Central Iowa to help moms-to-be choose which one is right for them and their baby.
-New parents can schedule a tour at any of the UnityPoint Health maternity centers.
+UnityPoint Clinic OBGYN, UnityPoint Health - Des Moines Midwife Services and The Iowa Clinic deliver there.
+UnityPoint Health offers two maternity centers in Central Iowa to help moms-to-be choose which one is right for them and their baby.
+New parents can schedule a tour at any of the UnityPoint Health - Des Moines maternity centers.